383rd Unmanned Aerial Vehicle Brigade

-The 383rd Separate Brigade of Unmanned Aviation Complexes is a unit of the Ukrainian Air Force operating Unmanned Aerial Vehicles.
+The 383rd Separate Unmanned Aerial Vehicle Brigade (MUN А3808) is a unit of the Ukrainian Air Force operating Unmanned Aerial Vehicles.

 It is the only unit of the Ukrainian Air Force operating Tupolev Tu-141, Tupolev Tu-143 and Bayraktar TB2 and is directly subordinated to the Air Force command.
 It was established during the Soviet era as a reconnaissance drone Regiment.

 History

-The brigade is a specialized UAV Brigade and is the only brigade of the Ukrainian Air Force using Unmanned Aerial Vehicles such as Tupolev Tu-141, Tupolev Tu-143 and Bayraktar TB2.
+The brigade is a specialized UAV Brigade and is the only brigade of the Ukrainian Air Force using Unmanned Aerial Vehicles such as Tu-141, Tu-143 and Bayraktar TB2.

 In 1992, after the Dissolution of Soviet Union, the 383rd Unmanned Aerial Reconnaissance Vehicle Regiment of the Soviet Armed Forces and the Military unit 47040 came under jurisdiction of Ukraine and were merged to form 383rd Unmanned Aerial Vehicular Reconnaissance Regiment of the Ukrainian Air Force.
 On January 18, 1992, all personnel of the regiment swore the oath of loyalty to Ukraine, becoming one of the first units to do so.
-The regiment was armed with Tupolev Tu-141 and Tupolev Tu-143 UAVs.
+The regiment was armed with Tu-141 and Tu-143 UAVs.

-Throughout its operational history it saw action in 3 exercises carrying out 78 launches of Tupolev Tu-141 and 218 launches of Tupolev Tu-143 reconnaissance aircraft at the sites of Shymkent, Mary, Baherove, Cape Chauda, and Kyiv-Olexandrivskyi, amongst others.
+Throughout its operational history it saw action in 3 exercises carrying out 78 launches of Tu-141 and 218 launches of Tu-143 reconnaissance aircraft at the sites of Shymkent, Mary, Baherove, Cape Chauda, and Kyiv-Olexandrivskyi, amongst others.

-From 2014 to 2015, the regiment's Tupolev Tu-141 UAVs performed reconnaissance operations against separatists in the ATO zone.
+From 2014 to 2015, the regiment's Tu-141 UAVs performed reconnaissance operations against separatists in the ATO zone.

-On April 5, 2014, the deployment of Tupolev Tu-143 UAVs started with test flights being carried out on April 10, 2014.
-On August 1, 2014, the separatists claimed shooting down a Tupolev Tu-143 in Shakhtarsk.
+On April 5, 2014, the deployment of Tu-143 UAVs started with test flights being carried out on April 10, 2014.
+On August 1, 2014, the separatists claimed shooting down a Tu-143 in Shakhtarsk.
 However, it was reported to have been stolen from Ukrainian stockpiles.
-On November 19, 2014, the Tupolev Tu-143 in reserve from the Soviet era were revamped.
+On November 19, 2014, the Tu-143 in reserve from the Soviet era were revamped.